rafewenger/cse2122/lecture/cpp-classes.markdown

 };
 {% endhighlight %}

-We use a period to access the attributes of the class:
+We use a period to access the members of the class:
 {% highlight cpp %}
 Circle c;